 This is a terrific example of how to maximize the wall space surrounding and above a bed in a small bedroom.
 Source: Freshome.

 I love the horizontal soft striped effect in this primary bedroom.
 Source: Zillow DigsTM.

 Fabrics and Textures

-Okay, you don’t have to go the bunk bed route for your master bedroom, but the floating bed is ideal for small spaces.
+Okay, you don’t have to go the bunk bed route for your primary bedroom, but the floating bed is ideal for small spaces.
 It looks awesome too.
 Designed by Bates Masi Architects.
 See more of this home here (it’s awesome).

 Built-in wardrobe and shelving around the bed

-This is a very interesting idea for creating the illusion of more space in a small master bedroom.
+This is a very interesting idea for creating the illusion of more space in a small primary bedroom.
 You create an accent section or corner so it appears as a room within a room.
 Designed by ARS-IDEA.